carltonwin8/udacimeals/README.md

 # Udacimeals

-Code create while following the Redux introductions section in the [React Nanodegree at Udacity](https://www.udacity.com/course/react-nanodegree--nd019).
+Code created while following the Redux introduction section in the [React Nanodegree at Udacity](https://www.udacity.com/course/react-nanodegree--nd019).

 To run the applicaiton.